CapTheFlag/vagrant-dev/README.md

         - provisioning/system/scripts/tailLogs.sh:
             Edit to add the logs paths relevant to the main project
         - provisioning/system/ssh-no-vcs/:
-            Put here the private ssh keys that you want to have available in the VM (you should add *no-vcs* to the main project .gitignore)
+            Put here the private ssh keys that you want to have available in the VM but not in the repo (you should add *no-vcs* to the main project .gitignore)

 ### USAGE